Official Statistics

 Figure 3: Number of non-domiciled taxpayers who have arrived into the UK in the previous five tax years

-Figure 3 shows that for tax year ending 2022 there has been an increase in the number of newly arrived non-domiciled taxpayers compared to newly arrived non-domiciled taxpayers in tax year ending 2021.
-However, this number still remains lower than newly arrived non-domiciled taxpayers in tax year ending 2020.
-Last year we outlined that the decrease in the number of newly arrived non-domiciled taxpayers in tax year ending 2021 might be partly explained by the COVID-19 related travel restrictions in place affecting the availability of aviation, sea or rail travel into the UK for much of that tax year.
+Figure 3 shows that for tax year ending 2023 there has been an increase of 7,300 in the number of newly arrived non-domiciled taxpayers compared to newly arrived non-domiciled taxpayers in tax year ending 2021.
+The temporary decrease in the number of newly arrived non-domiciled taxpayers in tax year ending 2021 is partly explained by the COVID-19 related travel restrictions affecting aviation, sea or rail travel into the UK.
+We have since seen the number of newly arrived non-domiciled taxpayers increase year-on-year, and it now sits at around 1,500 higher than the pre-pandemic level in tax year ending 2020.

-The following section suggests the fall in non-domiciled taxpayer numbers in the tax year ending 2018 is largely explained by the deemed domicile reforms introduced in April 2017 (labelled in Figure 4 as tax year ending 2018).
+The following section suggests the fall in non-domiciled taxpayer numbers in the tax year ending 2018 is largely explained by the deemed domicile reforms introduced in April 2017 (labelled in Figure 4 as 2018).
 This meant that an individual who was formerly non-domiciled might be deemed domiciled for tax purposes if they were born in the UK and have a UK domicile of origin (Condition A), or if they were resident in the UK for at least 15 of the 20 tax years immediately before the relevant tax year (Condition B).
+This reinforces that we should look at numbers and tax paid by both non-domiciles and deemed domiciles together, particularly when looking at trends over time.

 Figure 4: Deemed domiciled taxpayer numbers, Income Tax, Capital Gains Tax and National Insurance contributions

-We believe that there are likely to be a larger number of deemed domiciled taxpayers than this as there are different incentives for the different deemed domicile groups.
+The number of deemed domiciled taxpayers is likely to be larger than this as there are different incentives to report for the different deemed domicile groups.
 Those under condition A who have a UK domicile of origin do not have access to the range of transitional protections that were available for condition B deemed domiciles who do not have a UK domicile of origin.
-This means that only the condition B deemed domicile group has a strong incentive to tell us they consider themselves to be deemed and to continue to complete the SA109 form.
-This is to remind us that they consider themselves to be maintaining a common law non-domicile status despite having been deemed to be UK domiciled in the UK tax system.
+Only the condition B deemed domicile group has a strong incentive to tell HMRC they consider themselves to be deemed and to continue to complete the SA109 form.
+This is to report to HMRC that they consider themselves to be maintaining a common law non-domicile status despite having been deemed to be UK domiciled in the UK tax system.

-This analysis shows that decreases in the number of non-domiciled taxpayers and tax liabilities in tax year ending 2018 can be substantially explained by taxpayers becoming deemed domiciled in the UK.
-Despite the fall in exchequer revenue exclusively from the non-domiciled population shown in Figure 2 since tax year ending 2018, Figure 1 now shows any fall in revenue has been more than offset by the deemed domiciled taxpayers who have been liable for more tax year-on-year since tax year ending 2018.
+This analysis shows that decreases in the number of non-domiciled taxpayers and tax liabilities in tax year ending 2018 can be explained by taxpayers becoming deemed domiciled in the UK.
+Despite the fall in Exchequer revenue exclusively from the non-domiciled population shown in Figure 2 since tax year ending 2018, Figure 1 shows any fall in revenue has been offset by the deemed domiciled taxpayers.
+However, for the first time since tax year ending 2018, in tax year ending 2023 the deemed domiciled taxpayers have been liable for less tax than in the previous tax year.

 Figure 5: Number of non-domiciled UK residents claiming the remittance basis or the arising basis of taxation

-Tables 4 and 5 in the accompanying spreadsheet contain the information for the total UK Income Tax, CGT and NICs contributions for the UK resident non-domiciled taxpayers claiming the remittance basis and also the arising basis.
+Tables 5 and 6 in the accompanying spreadsheet contain the information for total UK Income Tax, CGT and NICs contributions for the UK-resident non-domiciled taxpayers claiming the remittance basis and also the arising basis.

-Table 6 shows that only a minority of the taxpayers who are using the remittance basis are liable to pay the RBC.
-This is because the RBC is only levied when a remittance basis user has been UK resident for at least 7 of the previous 9 tax years immediately before the relevant tax year.
+Table 7 shows that only a minority of the taxpayers who are using the remittance basis are liable to pay the RBC.
+This is because the RBC is only levied when a remittance basis user has been UK-resident for at least 7 of the previous 9 tax years immediately before the relevant tax year.
 It is also not payable where a taxpayer using the remittance basis has less than £2,000 of unremitted non-UK income or gains.
-We have provided a breakdown for this group in Table 7.
+We have provided a breakdown for this group in Table 8.

 Figure 6: Number of non-domiciled UK resident taxpayers taxed on the remittance basis and their Income Tax, Capital Gains Tax and National Insurance contributions